discord-php/DiscordPHP-Slash/README.md

 ### `Discord\Slash\Client`

+There are two ways to set up the slash client:
+- Webhook method
+- Gateway method (recommended)

+Please read both sections as both have important information and both have advantages/disadvantages.

+#### Webhook method

 Now that you have registered commands, you can set up an HTTP server to listen for requests from Discord.

 There are a few ways to set up an HTTP server to listen for requests:
 - The built-in ReactPHP HTTP server.
+- Using the built-in ReactPHP HTTP server without HTTPS and using Apache or nginx as a reverse proxy (recommended).
 - Using an external HTTP server such as Apache or nginx.
-- Using the built-in ReactPHP HTTP server without HTTPS and using Apache or nginx as a reverse proxy (recommended).

 Whatever path you choose, the server **must** be protected with HTTPS - Discord will not accept regular HTTP.